TsukemonoGit/NFO/README.md

 It retrieves a user's following list and displays information such as the time of their most recent post and whether or not they are following each other.
 There is also a sorting function, so you can easily organize your following, such as people who haven't posted recently.

+You can now check what nicknames others have given you.
+(NIP-02 Petname)

 ---
 Ja